a-synchronous/rubico/README.md

 ```

 ## or
-applies each function of functions to input, returns any evaluations truthy
+applies each function of functions to input, returns true if any evaluations truthy
 ```javascript
 y = or(functions)(x)
 ```